NBISweden/workshop-reproducible-research/pages/course-information/pre-course-setup.md

 Installing on Windows requires running Singularity through a Vagrant Box, which may be tricky.
 See [instructions here](https://sylabs.io/guides/3.4/user-guide/installation.html#install-on-windows-or-mac).

-!!! note "Note"
+> **Note** <br>
-    Last time we checked, the software "Vagrant Manager" was not available for download but the installation of Singularity was successful even without it.
+> Last time we checked, the software "Vagrant Manager" was not available for download
+> but the installation of Singularity was successful even without it.

 The Vagrant VirtualBox with Singularity can be started on your Windows 10 PC like this: